1Genevieve/Survival-Analysis/README.md

 surv_prob <- km_summary$surv
 ```

-**'km_fit'** is the survfit object obtained from the Kaplan-Meier analysis.
 The resulting **'km_summary'** object contains various components or summary statistics, including the survival probabilities stored in the surv component.
 By assigning **'km_summary$surv'** to the variable **'surv_prob'**, you extract the survival probabilities as a vector.
 You can use the surv_prob variable to access and analyze the survival probabilities at different time points obtained from the Kaplan-Meier analysis.

 A further example: